masterperas/masterperas.github.io/_posts/2014-01-09-Learning_Interests.markdown

 title:  "Learning Interests"
 date:   2014-01-09
 categories:  personal
-tags: learning rails angular mongo spring
+tags: learning rails angular mongo spring cors
 tipue_description: "Stuff i want to learn, and some resources for it"
 ---